NijatZeynalov/time-aware-factor-model-dynamic-pricing/README.md

-# time-aware-factor-model-dynamic-pricing
+# Dynamic Pricing Strategy for E-commerce using Time-Aware Factor Model

-Dynamic Pricing Strategy for E-commerce using Time-Aware Factor Model
+This project implements a dynamic pricing strategy for an e-commerce platform by leveraging the Time-Aware Factor Model (timeSVD++).
+The model adjusts product prices dynamically based on temporal patterns in user behavior and market trends, optimizing sales and customer satisfaction.